 [Section 96J inserted by No. 15 of 1993 s.
 28; amended by No. 79 of 1995 s.
 26.]

 96K.
-Appeal against decision under section 96J
+Appeal against decision under s.
+96J

 (1) A party to proceedings under section 96J may appeal to the Industrial Appeal Court against a decision of the industrial magistrate’s court in those proceedings in the manner and in the time prescribed by regulations made by the Industrial Appeal Court under section 113.